Eugene V. Debs: Labor activism

 The railroad brotherhoods were comparatively conservative organizations, focused on providing fellowship and services rather than on collective bargaining.
 Their motto was "Benevolence, Sobriety, and Industry".
-As editor of the official journal of the Brotherhood of Locomotive Firemen, Debs initially concentrated on improving the brotherhood's death and disability insurance programs.
+As editor of the official journal of the Brotherhood of Locomotive Firemen, Debs initially concentrated on improving the brotherhood's death-and-disability-insurance programs.
 During the early 1880s, Debs's writing stressed themes of self-uplift: temperance, hard work, and honesty.
 Debs also held the view that "labor and capital are friends" and opposed strikes as a means of settling differences.
-The brotherhood had never authorized a strike from its founding in 1873 to 1887, a record which Debs was proud of.
+The brotherhood had never authorized a strike from its founding in 1873 to 1887, a record of which Debs was proud.
 Railroad companies cultivated the brotherhood and granted them perks like free transportation to their conventions for the delegates.
 Debs also invited railroad president Henry C. Lord to write for the magazine.
 Summarizing Debs's thought in this period, the historian David A. Shannon wrote: "Debs's desideratum was one of peace and co-operation between labor and capital, but he expected management to treat labor with respect, honor and social equality".

 Debs gradually became convinced of the need for a more unified and confrontational approach as railroads were powerful forces in the economy.
 One influence was his involvement in the Burlington Railroad Strike of 1888, a defeat for labor that convinced Debs of "the need to reorganize across craft lines", according to Joanne Reitano.
 After stepping down as Brotherhood Grand Secretary in 1893, Debs organized one of the first industrial unions in the United States, the American Railway Union (ARU), for unskilled workers.
 He was elected president of the ARU upon its founding, with fellow railway labor organizer George W. Howard as first vice president.
 The union successfully struck the Great Northern Railway in April 1894, winning most of its demands.